angrybacon/doomsday-wiki/markdown/chapters/02-ddft/06-uncommon-piles.md

 execution requires no unusual cards.
-A situation could be contrived where this type of pile was a reasonable option though you are unlikely to encounter such a situation in the wild; for example, your opponent has a :card[Leyline of sanctity] and a :card[Meddling Mage] naming Thassa's Oracle.
+A situation could be contrived where this type of pile was a reasonable option though you are unlikely to encounter such a situation in the wild; for example, your opponent has a :card[Leyline of Sanctity] and a :card[Meddling Mage] naming Thassa's Oracle.

 ### Example 1